-Ticket log is compatible with supported ticketing systems.
-With Ticket log, leaders and engineers can identify high-activity tickets that need attention and tickets that match specific conditions (elevation revision cycles or excessive cycle times).
-This allows engineering teams to remove inefficiencies, increase flow efficiency, and deliver value to customers sooner.
+Leaders and engineers use Ticket log to identify high-activity tickets that need attention and tickets that match specific conditions such as elevation revision cycles or excessive cycle times.
+This allows engineering teams to remove inefficiencies and deliver value to customers sooner.

-Identify all cancelled tickets to improve planning and work scoping.
+- Identify all canceled tickets to improve planning and work scoping.

 Ticket log displays ticket metrics to help leaders better understand the events that occur within each ticket, like time spent in non-value added activities, comments, assignee changes, and ticket state changes.

 - Use the team filter to select tickets based on all assignees since a ticket moved into an Active state.